julianpoemp/ngx-jodit/README.md

        ],
       ...
      ```
-4. Add `NgxJoditModule` to the `imports` array in your app.module.ts:
+4. Add `NgxJoditComponent` to the `imports` array in your app.module.ts.
+It's a standalone component:
    ```
    @NgModule({
     ...
     imports: [
       ...,
-      NgxJoditModule
+      NgxJoditComponent
     ],
     ...
     })